DANIEL ARTHUR LAPRES

 What remains to be done

-While the EU was the last major holdout in the accession negotiations, it will not be the last of the 37 WTO member countries which to engage China in bilateral negotiations.
-As of the date of the early June, Costa Rica, Ecuador, Guatemala, Mexico and Switzerland had still not concluded accession agreements with China.
+While the EU was the last major holdout in the accession negotiations, it will not be the last of the WTO member countries claiming to negotiate directly with China.
+As of the date of the end of May, Costa Rica, Ecuador, Guatemala, Mexico and Switzerland had still not concluded accession agreements with China.

-The Protocol of Accession and Annexes together with the Working Party's Report will then be presented to the WTO's General Council, that is the assembly of all WTO member countries.
+All three documents will then be presented to the WTO's General Council, that is the assembly of all WTO members.
 In principle, any member would be entitled to call a vote whereupon a two-thirds majority would be required for China's accession to carry.
 But, a call for a vote is unlikely, as all members have expressed their desire that China should regain its place in the WTO.

-Once the internal WTO procedures are completed, it will be up to the Standing Committee of China's People's Congress to approve the ratification of the Agreements and 30 days after filing of such ratification with the WTO in Geneva, China's accession would be enter into effect.
+Once the internal WTO procedures are completed, it will be up to the Standing Committee of China's People's Congress to ratify the Agreements and 30 days after filing of such ratification with the WTO in Geneva, China's accession would be enter into effect.

 Conclusion